Can Tho City: A Travel Guide

 Where to stay in Can Tho City

-The Ruby Can Tho Hotel is another great option.
+The Magnolia’s Can Tho is another great option.
 It offers free wifi and a shared lounge and is less than 600 meters from Ninh Kieu Wharf.

 If you’re looking for a homestay that’s comfortable and outside of Can Tho City, Farmers Homestay is a beautiful homestay about 5 km from Ninh Kieu Pier.
 It has lovely lake views and a garden and terrace so you can relax.